caloni/journal/journal.md

 The conservatives are fools: They whine about the decay of traditional values, yet they enthusiastically support technological progress and economic growth.
 Apparently it never occurs to them that you can’t make rapid, drastic changes in the technology and the economy of a society without causing rapid changes in all other aspects of the society as well, and that such rapid changes inevitably break down traditional values.

 Today people live more by virtue of what the system does FOR them or TO them than by virtue of what they do for themselves.
 And what they do for themselves is done more and more along channels laid down by the system.
-Opportunities tend to be those that the system provides, the opportunities must be exploited in accord with rules and regulations [13], and techniques prescribed by experts must be followed if there is to be a chance of success.
+Opportunities tend to be those that the system provides, the opportunities must be exploited in accord with rules and regulations, and techniques prescribed by experts must be followed if there is to be a chance of success.

-But even if most people in industrial-technological society were well satisfied, we (FC) would still be opposed to that form of society, because (among other reasons) we consider it demeaning to fulfill one’s need for the power process through surrogate activities or through identification with an organization, rather than through pursuit of real goals.
+But even if most people in industrial-technological society were well satisfied, we would still be opposed to that form of society, because (among other reasons) we consider it demeaning to fulfill one’s need for the power process through surrogate activities or through identification with an organization, rather than through pursuit of real goals.

 It is well known that people generally work better and more persistently when striving for a reward than when attempting to avoid a punishment or negative outcome.
 Scientists and other technicians are motivated mainly by the rewards they get through their work.
 But those who oppose technological invasions of freedom are working to avoid a negative outcome, consequently there are few who work persistently and well at this discouraging task.